Chronic Pain Relief: A How-To Guide

 Getting a Good Night’s Sleep

 Getting a good night’s sleep is a difficult task for many people with chronic pain.
-We often wake up in pain, can’t sleep, or just have an odd sleep schedule.
+We often wake up in pain, cannot sleep, or just have an odd sleep schedule.
 Unfortunately, studies have shown that disturbed sleep can make pain worse.

 To try and ensure you sleep as best as you can practice good sleep hygiene by making sure your bedroom is clean and comfortable.